Morton’s Neuroma Treatment in Toronto

 Fact: 80% improve with orthotics and activity changes.

-Myth: “It’s a tumor.”
+Myth: “It’s a tumour.”

 Fact: It’s a thickened nerve, not a cancer.